Academic Year Separation Policy

 Disclaimer: This schedule is an illustration of a tuition calculation based on a semester consisting of 70 class days and should be used as a guideline.
 The actual percentage adjustment may vary from one semester to the next and will be reflected on the student account once the separation process is complete.
 This schedule should not be used to determine any adjustments to financial aid.

-In the event of a student separation, room and meal plan charges will be adjusted/credited on a prorated basis throughout the entire semester.
+In the event of a student separation, housing and food plan charges will be adjusted/credited on a prorated basis throughout the entire semester.

 Return of Federal Title IV Funds

-According to federal regulations, the University must return any Federal Title IV funds due to the federal programs from which the student received aid during the semester within 45 days of the date of determining the separation date.
+According to federal regulations, the University must return any Federal Title IV funds due to the federal programs from which the student received aid during the semester within 45 days of the date the separation is determined.
 Refunds are allocated in the following order:

 • Unsubsidized Federal Direct Student Loan